-We provide diagnostic capabilities that meet veterinarians' diverse needs through a variety of modalities, including in-clinic diagnostic solutions and outside reference laboratory services, which are integrated within our information management technologies to provide a comprehensive view of patient diagnostic information that is easily accessible by both the veterinarian and pet owner.
+We provide diagnostic capabilities that meet veterinarians' diverse needs through a variety of modalities, including in-clinic diagnostic solutions and outside reference laboratory services.
+Regardless of modality utilized, veterinarians are provided with clinically relevant data which is integrated within our information management technologies.
+The result is a comprehensive view of patient diagnostic information that is easily accessible by both the veterinarian and pet owner.